wesleybeckner/data_science_foundations/docs/S2_Inferential_Statistics.md

 The above diagram is imperfect (e.g. ANOVA is a comparison of variances, not of means) and non-comprehensive (e.g. where does moods median fit in this?).
 It will have to do until I make my own.

 There are many modalities of hypothesis testing.
 We will not cover them all.
-The goal here, is to cover enough that you can leave this notebook with a basic idea of how the different hypothesis tests relate to one another as well as their basic ingredients.
+The goal here, is to cover enough that you can leave this notebook with a basic idea of how the different tests relate to one another as well as their basic ingredients.
 What you will find is that among all these tests, a sample statistic is produced.
 The sample statistic itself is comprised typically of some expected value (for instance a mean) divided by a standard error of measure (for instance a standard deviation).
 In fact, we saw this in the previous notebook when discussing the confidence intervals around linear [regression coefficients](https://wesleybeckner.github.io/data_science_foundations/S1_Regression_and_Analysis/#1321-standard-errors) (and yes linear regression IS a form of hypothesis testing 😉)

 In this notebook, we will touch on each of the following: